vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/04/019_apAmArgaH.md

 +++
-title = "19.
+title_whitney = "19.
 Against enemies: with a plant."

 +++
 [śukra.—(etc.: see hymn 17).
 2. pathyāpan̄kti.]